openboxsoftware/GraduateRecruitment/README.md

 Running the console application should print out your final answers to the questions.
 There are formatting examples for the answers in the question methods provided in the `Program.cs` class.

-## How do I get set up?

-### Prerequisites

-1. Any suitable IDE.
-For example:
-   - Visual Studio Code
-   - Visual Studio 2019 or later

 ## Happy coding!